h-ohsaki/chatgpt-el/README.md

 2. Visit ChatGPT (https://chat.openai.com/) in Chromium/Chrome, and
    login with your OpenAI account.

-3. On Emacs, move the point (i.e., the cursor in Emacs) in or at the end of the paragraph of query sentence(s).
-Alternatively, you can select the region containing query sentence(s).
-Then, type `C-c q` or execute `M-x chatgpt-send`.
+3. On Emacs, move the point (i.e., the cursor in Emacs) around the paragraph of the query.
+Alternatively, you can select the region containing the query.
+Then, type `C-c q` or execute `M-x chatgpt-query`.
+With a prefix argument (e.g., `C-u C-c C-q`), you will be prompted what query prefix is prepended to the query.

 4. The query is automatically submitted to ChatGPT in your Chromium/Chrome.
 The reply from ChatGPT will be displayed in